hamishwillee/PX4-user_guide/en/advanced/computer_vision.md

 ## Motion Capture

-Motion Capture (MoCap) is a technique for estimating the 3D *pose* (position and orientation) of a vehicle using a positioning mechanism that is *external* to the vehicle.
+Motion Capture (MoCap) is a technique for estimating the 3D *pose* (position and oriedfafdsfntation) of a vehicle using a positioning mechanism that is *external* to the vehicle.
 MoCap systems most commonly detect motion using infrared cameras, but other types of cameras, Lidar, or Ultra Wideband (UWB)  may also be used.

 :::note